redox-os/website/content/news/this-month-250630.md

 ## Networking Improvements

 - (net) voedipus fixed the `ping` tool by removing the legacy scheme path format code
-- (net) bjorn3 did a code cleanup and removed dead code on the network stack and tools
+- (net) bjorn3 did a code cleanup and removed dead code in the network stack and tools

 ## Testing Improvements